Vahor/next-broken-links/README.md

 ## About

-This is a CLI tool that will check broken links in your Next.js project.\
+This is a CLI tool that will check broken links in your Next.js project.

-The experimental nextjs [Statically Typed Links](https://nextjs.org/docs/app/api-reference/config/typescript#statically-typed-links) feature is not enough for catch all segments.
+The experimental nextjs [Statically Typed Links](https://nextjs.org/docs/app/api-reference/config/typescript#statically-typed-links) feature is not enough when you want to use catch all segments.
 This tool helps in that case.

 ## Usage